-We have audited the remuneration report of Phoenix Mecano AG (the Company) for the year ended 31 December 2023.
+We have audited the remuneration report of Phoenix Mecano AG (the Company) for the year ended 31 December 2024.
 The audit was limited to the information pursuant to Art.
-734a-734f of the Swiss Code of Obligations (CO) in the tables marked "audited" on page 46 of the remuneration report.
+734a-734f of the Swiss Code of Obligations (CO) in the tables marked "audited" on pages 49 to 51 of the remuneration report.

 In our opinion, the information pursuant to Art.
-734a-734f CO in the remuneration report (pages 43 to 47) complies with Swiss law and the Company's articles of incorporation.
+734a-734f CO in the remuneration report (pages 46 to 51) complies with Swiss law and the Company's articles of incorporation.